ShadowWarden/shadowwarden.github.io/_posts/2017-12-02-MLH-Local-Hack-Day-:-Python-is-beautiful.md

 author: "Omkar Ramachandran"
 ---

-Have to admit, nothing beats Python is creating working code quickly.
+Have to admit, nothing beats Python at creating working code quickly.
 One hour in and I have most of the image loading routines in place!